quint-t/Puzzle-Generator-and-Solver/README.md

 - L4: `A is in an even position`: An object with attribute A is in an even position (even positions: 2, 4, 6, ...).
 - L5: `A is somewhere to the left of B`: An object with attribute A is **somewhere** to the left of an object with attribute B (any number of intermediates, including 0: A-...-B).
 - L5: `A is somewhere to the right of B`: An object with attribute A is **somewhere** to the right of an object with attribute B (any number of intermediates, including 0: B-...-A).
+- L6: `A != B`: An object that has attribute A does not have attribute B.
-- L6: `A is somewhere between B and C`: An object with attribute A is **somewhere** between an object with attribute B, and an object with attribute C (any number of intermediates, including 0: B-...-A-...-C, C-...-A-...-B).
+- L7: `A is somewhere between B and C`: An object with attribute A is **somewhere** between an object with attribute B, and an object with attribute C (any number of intermediates, including 0: B-...-A-...-C, C-...-A-...-B).
-- L7: `A is not to the left of B`: An object with attribute A is not to the left of an object with attribute B.
+- L8: `A is not to the left of B`: An object with attribute A is not to the left of an object with attribute B.
-- L7: `A is not to the right of B`: An object with attribute A is not to the right of an object with attribute B.
+- L8: `A is not to the right of B`: An object with attribute A is not to the right of an object with attribute B.
-- L8: `A != B`: An object that has attribute A does not have attribute B.
 - L9: `A and B have different parity positions`: An object with attribute A and an object with attribute B have different parity positions.
-- L10: `A and B have the same parity positions`: An object with attribute A and an object with attribute B have the same parity positions (positions may be the same or different, but the parity is always the same).
+- L9: `A and B have the same parity positions`: An object with attribute A and an object with attribute B have the same parity positions (positions may be the same or different, but the parity is always the same).
+- L10: `A == B or A == C, but not both`: An object that has attribute A has attribute B, or an object that has attribute A has attribute C, but not both.
+- L10: `A == B or B == C, but not both`: An object that has attribute A has attribute B, or an object that has attribute B has attribute C, but not both.
+- L11: `A == B or A == C or both`: An object that has attribute A has attribute B, or an object that has attribute A has attribute C, or both.
+- L11: `A == B or B == C or both`: An object that has attribute A has attribute B, or an object that has attribute B has attribute C, or both.
+- L12: `A != B or A != C or both`: An object that has attribute A has not attribute B, or an object that has attribute A has not attribute C, or both.
+- L12: `A != B or B != C or both`: An object that has attribute A has not attribute B, or an object that has attribute B has not attribute C, or both.
-- L11: L10 without `A == B`.
+- L13: L12 without `A == B`.
-- L12: L11 without `A is on the left of B`, `A is on the right of B`.
+- L14: L13 without `A is on the left of B`, `A is on the right of B`.
-- L13: L12 without `A is on the far left`, `A is on the far right`, `A is in the middle`.
+- L15: L14 without `A is on the far left`, `A is on the far right`, `A is in the middle`.
-- L14: L13 without `A is between B and C`.
+- L16: L15 without `A is between B and C`.
-- L15: L14 without `A is on the left or right of B`, `A is on the far left or far right`.
+- L17: L16 without `A is on the left or right of B`, `A is on the far left or far right`.
-- L16: L15 without `A is in an odd position`, `A is in an even position`.
+- L18: L17 without `A is in an odd position`, `A is in an even position`.
-- L17: L16 without `A is somewhere to the left of B`, `A is somewhere to the right of B`.
+- L19: L18 without `A is somewhere to the left of B`, `A is somewhere to the right of B`.
+- L20: L19 without `A != B`.

 ## Einstein's Riddle, Zebra Puzzle and Blood Donation Puzzle Solver